 Then there are several bookmakers like William Hill and Paddy Power that show live horse racing when it comes to the UK and Irish meetings.
 This often requires the customer to place a minimum £1 bet on the race in question and they can then watch streaming and see whether their selection is first past the post.

 Yes you can.
-Many bookmakers now have a mobile phone version of their website which is generally user-friendly and often provides free bets and bonus offers for customers when they place their first mobile bet.
+Many bookmakers now have a mobile phone version of their website which is generally user-friendly and often provides bonus offers for customers when they place their first mobile bet.
 Those customers with iPhones can often download Apps from bookmakers, with William Hill and Paddy Power having recently launched a free downloadable version.

 Back to the Betting Articles Section